Punks, not dead

 And: Martians invade and England prevails in Scarlet Traces, leading to a great many Victorian faces caught in flashes of fright, which happens to be one of D’Israeli’s areas of expertise.

 And: several months of 1998 Judge Dredd collected in Judge Dredd: The Complete Case Files 28, some of which is smothered by the year of its creation to the point of oxygen starvation.
-Retrospective satire is always lumbered with knowledge of all the cyclical failures that followed — barring the odd outlier like Warren Ellis’s Transmetropolitan, which hovers above irrelevance on an updraught of pure dissatisfaction — so the news that Mega-City One politics includes a Liar Party prompts a muted response in light of all events on planet Earth everywhere at the time or since.
+Retrospective satire is always lumbered with knowledge of all the cyclical failures that followed — barring the odd outlier like the comic Transmetropolitan, which hovers above irrelevance on an updraught of pure dissatisfaction — so the news that Mega-City One politics includes a Liar Party prompts a muted response in light of all events on planet Earth everywhere at the time or since.
 On the other hand, John Wagner and Ezquerra’s close look at Judge Galen DeMarco’s workplace dilemmas is timelessly potent.
 Soap opera with a purpose.